The Chinese engineer who mined an American life on Minnesota’s Iron Range

 Pan and his friends started a Chinese club at the U of M, where he would meet his wife Mae Humm who was half-Irish and half-Chinese.
 His grandson, Dr. Larry Pan of Marquette University in Milwaukee, said his grandfather was quiet, patient and thoughtful, while his grandmother retained Chinese features but a distinctly Irish temper and talent for gab.
 As a result, she did most of the talking in their 63-year marriage.

 In 1918, Pan took a summer job working for the Oliver Mining Company in Hibbing, then a boom town on the edge of the Northern Minnesota wilderness.
-Larry Pan said that he found it to be a land of hard working immigrants like him, people of many nations and creeds working together.
+Pan told family he found it to be a land of hard working immigrants like him, people of many nations and creeds working together.
 It left enough of an impression that Pan would return to work for the Oliver full time in 1920.

 In Hibbing he went as W.P.
 Pan, or “William” to the Americans he came to befriend.
 Early in his tenure with the Oliver, Pan would be assigned an important job — platting the streets in “New South Hibbing.”
 The company paid for the entire city of Hibbing to be moved two miles to the south to access rich reserves of iron ore.
 But Pan’s job didn’t end with the street plans.